The Coal Loader, on the western side of Waverton peninsula, is a special site where many paths of history intersect.

 The site operated for over 70 years before being decommissioned.

-Since this time Council has worked with a broad range of stakeholders to prepare plans for the site's transformation into the Coal Loader Centre for Sustainability.
+Since that time Council worked with a broad range of stakeholders to transform the site into the Coal Loader Centre for Sustainability.

-The Coal Loader Centre for Sustainability was officially opened in July 2011.
+The Coal Loader Centre for Sustainability was opened in July 2011.